Silk Technologies

+Silk is a software company specializing in software-defined cloud storage.
+The company provides a platform designed to optimize the performance, scalability, and cost-efficiency of cloud storage, catering to enterprise applications and workloads, including artificial intelligence (AI) and machine learning (ML).

-Silk is a technology company headquartered in Needham, Massachusetts, United States.
-Silk offers a cloud platform for enterprise customers with mission-critical applications.
-The company has offices in Boston and Israel.
+The company is headquartered in Needham, Massachusetts, with additional operations in Israel.

 History

-CEO, Dani Golan, founded Silk in 2008.
+CEO Dani Golan founded Silk in 2008.
 Originally called Kaminario, after the Japanese god of lightning, the company was a flash storage start-up.

 The company's first venture capital funding round was announced in May 2011 with a $15 million investment from Globespan Capital Partners, Sequoia Capital, and Pitango Venture Capital.
 Silk received $25 million in series D funding in June 2012 from Tenaya Capital and existing investors.
 In December 2014 and January 2015, the company announced $68 million in a series E round from Lazarus Hedge Fund, Silicon Valley Bank, Mitsui & Co.
 Global Investment, and existing investors.

 In 2017, the company evolved to focus purely on storage software in a Storage as a Service model.
 It partnered with Tech Data to offer customers inexpensive hardware to run their storage software on.

 In 2020, the company rebranded itself as Silk.

+In January 2025, Silk secured $30M in growth capital from Trinity Capital to support expansion in finance, healthcare, insurance, and retail: the investment specifically emphasized Silk's ability to serve AI data needs.

-Products
+Products and Features

-The Silk Platform is a virtualized data layer that sits between customers’ cloud infrastructure and databases/workloads.
-The Silk Platform decouples data from the cloud infrastructure, so workloads can be moved from one cloud vendor to another, to the private cloud, or to on-premises.
-Silk's Tier 1 data services include zero-footprint clones, data replication, deduplication, and thin provisioning to minimize the cloud resources being used.

-The Silk Platform is built on auto-scalable and symmetric active-active architecture that delivers performance across any workload profile, leveraging cloud native IaaS components.
-With the Silk Clarity capability, the platform uses machine-learning analytics to optimize resources.
-Silk Flex makes it possible to orchestrate and automate data management.
+Silk Echo

+Silk Echo is a copy data management featured aimed at supporting real-time AI workflows.
+It was launched in February 2025 and allows data teams to provision new database environments for testing, analytics, and AI model development without impacting live systems.